Background

 To address the user fear of "losing control" with auto-payments, I ideated a "Spending Cap" feature (bottom right sketch).
 This allows users to set a maximum limit (e.g., 200,000), giving them the confidence to opt-in.

-Icon services.
+Icon Services

 The icon set uses a reference grid as a visual guideline to ensure consistent sizing across all service icons.
 The line art style preserves the original visual identity of the Payoo e-wallet system.
 The icons are designed for shared use within the SDK and allow up to three color variations to align with partner's brand identities.